MylesWritesCode/unix-dotfiles/nvim/docs/contributing.md

 - Double quotes over single quotes.
 - Spaces over tabs.
-- Two spaces indentation
+- Two spaces indentation.
-- Variable names in `snake_case`
+- Variable names in `snake_case`.
 - Function names in `snake_case`.
 - [stylua] is used to format lua files with the following configuration: